LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/PublicApiV1.md

 **Body**

-Example payload of the request with Simple Text, Pause/Delay, [Structured Content](getting-started-with-rich-messaging-introduction.html) and Quick Replies messages with [context information/metadata](messaging-agent-sdk-conversation-metadata-guide.html) and encodedMetadata.
+Example payload of the request with Simple Text, Pause/Delay, Private Text, [Structured Content](getting-started-with-rich-messaging-introduction.html) and Quick Replies messages with [context information/metadata](messaging-agent-sdk-conversation-metadata-guide.html) and encodedMetadata.

 {: .important}
 **Please note** Quick Replies and encodedMetadata are only supported in messaging conversations